chrisguest75/python_examples/45_pipenv_categories/README.md

 - You can use `pipenv` categories to switch packages that get installed.
 - BE CAREFUL: You have to rebuild the `Pipfile.lock` as it is this that determines the packages to be used.
+- BE CAREFUL: You should be exporting the hashes into the requirements file.
+Otherwise when installing the GPU category it would get very confused installing the nvidia libs but `pytorch+cpu` package

 TODO:

 - Test if you can use it to override packages to instead install a local build.
-- Switching CPU and GPU is not working at the moment - it installs the nvidia drivers but then fails to use them in torch.

 ## Contents